 The Best Places to Find Free Camping in Nevada

-As anyone whose explored free camping Nevada will tell you, the Battle Born state is far more than a barren desert.
+As anyone who’s explored free camping in Nevada will tell you, the Battle Born state is far more than a barren desert.
 Mountains, lakes, canyons and yes, deserts, are calling.
 So grab your gear and head for Nevada camping on a budget.

 Northwest Nevada’s 12 Mile Hot Springs, also known as Bishop Creek Hot Springs, is a 40-foot long and 3-foot deep natural spring.
 The structure is human-made, but it’s primitive and secluded.
 The water temperature is about 100 degrees (Fahrenheit) on average, making this spot a cozy .
 The area around the springs can winter temperatures can drop into the teens, so it’s common to see snow.
 And, in case you’re wondering, clothing is optional.
 Making your way to 12 Mile Hot Springs is through an easy two mile hike.
 The road can be rough on low-clearance cars so don’t be afraid to pull over and set up camp or extend your hike.